 How to get there

-You can easily each the park using tram line 7 or 8 and getting off at stop Kievitslaan or stop Euromast.
+You can easily reach the park using tram line 7 or 8 and getting off at stop Kievitslaan or stop Euromast.

 4. Dakpark Rotterdam